 There appeared to be some tension between groups that participate in the political process.
 Some business owners complained that while they have a voice in the process, they have no influence without a vote.
-Cthers expressed concern that renters do not participate in the process because they do not receive public notices.
+Others expressed concern that renters do not participate in the process because they do not receive public notices on proposed projects and other land use decisions.
 A few expressed concern that the City focuses on the "elite," that some organizations are heard differently than others, and that the City Council is too responsive to a few dominant voices.